 The male produces the pollen to fertilize the female flowers, which produce the fruit.

-This is a species that grows exclusively on oak.
+This species of mistletoe hosts on variety of plants, including, as the name oak mistletoe suggests, on oaks.
 We recently produced two stories on live oaks, and their place in our urban forest.
 I also spend a lot of time photographing plants and animals in my own yard.
 Learning about that flora and fauna, similarly to what we’ve done today, I’ve learned about the benefits or potential problems associated with each species.
 You’d be surprised at the richness of the backyard ecosystem.

 Lastly, a few resources for any backyard research/ citizen science you might want to do: